Are you anxious about bringing your baby home from the hospital? Are you worried whether you’ll be able to keep your baby safe in your own home?

 - Put your toothpaste out of reach: Although it’s not likely to pose a serious threat unless a big amount has been swallowed by your child, eating toothpaste can cause stomach symptoms like puking and diarrhea (source).

-- Add a mat: Non-slip mats can prevent a lot of bathroom accidents.
+- Add a mat: Non-slip bath mats can prevent a lot of bathroom accidents.
 A wet floor and a less than sure-footed toddler can leave to falls in the bathroom if you don’t have a mat to help.
 You’ll want one on the floor right outside the bathtub and one in the bathtub where the floor can become slippery from shampoo and soap residue.

 - Check those bath toys: My kids love their bath toys, but I view them with suspicion.
 I’ve rarely had a bath toy that hasn’t started to grow mold or mildew within a few weeks or months.
 You might want to buy duplicates of your child’s favorite bath toys because those things are impossible to clean — you’ll have to throw them away once the mold starts growing.